nsg91/bidgrip-website/privacy.md

 Depending on your jurisdiction, you may have rights to:

-- Delete your account: You can permanently delete your account and data directly within the App by navigating to Settings > Account Info > Delete Account.
+- Delete your account: Navigate to the Account/Settings screen in the App to instantly delete your data.
-- Access, correct, or delete your data
+- Access, correct, or delete your data.
-- Request data portability
-- Withdraw consent where applicable
+- Withdraw consent where applicable.

-Push notifications can be disabled in the App and device settings.
+You can revoke camera and photo library access at any time via your device's native settings.

 ---

 ## 10. Children’s Privacy

-The App is not intended for children under 13.
+The App is designed for business professionals and contractors.
+It is not intended for children under 13.
 We do not knowingly collect data from children under 13.

 ---

 ## 11. International Data Transfers

-Your information may be processed in countries other than your own.
+Your information may be processed in countries other than your own (such as the United States, where our database servers are located).
 We take steps to protect data under applicable laws.

 ---

 ## 12. Updates to This Policy

-We may update this Privacy Policy.
+We may update this Privacy Policy as we add new features.
 Updates will be posted with a revised effective date.

 ---